arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 2. Select `bone2`, then `bone1`, <kbd>CTRL</kbd>+<kbd>P</kbd> -> select *Keep Offset*
 3. Select `bone3` then `bone 2` and repeat

-This is basically the list of operations we want to achieve by code.
+This is basically the list of operations I want to achieve by code.

 To actually automate this process, let's create a new function called `simple_bone_parenting`, and tackle issues step by step.